harta55/EnTAP/docs/source/basic_usage.rst

 * (-a/- -align)
     * Path to alignment file (either SAM or BAM format)
     * **Note:** Ignoring this flag will skip expression filtering
+    * If you have ran alignment with paired end reads be sure to use the - -paired-end flag as well

-* (- -contam)
+* (- - contam)
     * Specify :ref:`contaminant<tax-label>` level of filtering
     * Multiple contaminants can be selected through repeated flags

-* (- -species)
+* (- - species)
-    * This flag will allow for taxonomic 'favoring' of hits that are closer to your target species or lineage.
+    * This flag will allow for :ref:`taxonomic<tax-label>` 'favoring' of hits that are closer to your target species or lineage.
 Any lineage can be used as referenced by the NCBI Taxonomic database, such as genus, phylum, or species.
     * Format **must** replace all spaces with underscores ('_') as follows: "- -species homo_sapiens" or "- -species primates"

+* (- - level)
+    * Specify Gene Ontology levels you would like to normalize to
+    * Any amount of these flags can be used

-* (- -tag)
+* (- - tag)
     * Specify output folder labelling.
     * Default: /outfiles